-Unless you need to return a value via the argument you should not use an argument as a general purpose variable inside a subroutine or function.
-This is because another user of your routine may unwittingly use a variable in their call and that variable could be "magically" changed by your routine.
-It is much safer to assign the argument to a local variable and manipulate that instead.
+If you want to use an argument as a general purpose variable inside a subroutine or function (ie, change its value) you should prefix its definition with the keyword BYVAL.
+This instructs MMBasic to always use the value of the argument, even if it is a variable, and to never point back to the variable used in the call.
+This is because another user of your routine may unwittingly use a variable in their call and that variable could be "magically" changed by your routine if you did not use BYVAL.